 - Complex navigation makes the system difficult for new users to manage.

 - Low entry bar.
-No investments and specific knowledge required.
+No investments and specific knowledge are required.

 - Developers can work closely with APIs, avoiding wasting time on multi-platform validation.